OSC/ondemand/README.md

 scl enable git19 rh-ruby22 nodejs010 -- touch tmp/restart.txt
 ```

+4. Copy the built app directory to the deployment directory.
+There is no need to restart the server.
+Because we touched `tmp/restart.txt` in the app, the next time a user accesses an app Passenger will reload their app.

 ## Configuration and Branding

 Configuration and branding is done by adding a custom .env.local file to modify